snowkitkat/PeanutGambleClassic/README.md

 Brings back the old SCP-173 room gambling as seen in pre-Parabellum.

 # Features
-- Detects if the user is in 173 and replaces their item with a whitelisted item.
+- Detects if the user is in 173 containment and replaces their item they drop with a whitelisted item.

 # Default config:
 ```yaml